xswzaqnjimko/lingo-text-of-own/README.md

 # lingo-text-of-own: Language Learning from User-Defined Literature Library

 A Streamlit-based vocabulary learning tool that helps you learn foreign languages with your favorite literature!
 Extract sentences from your local library, compare translation engines, and build a personalized vocabulary notebook with gamified tracking.
+Currently mainly for AO3 work library.
 Still updating.

 ---